kschweig/DissectOfflineRL/README.md

 #### Experimental ideas

-  - [ ] Follow the like of [Kmec et al., 2020](https://arxiv.org/abs/2011.14379) to assess different dataset generation strategies on different environments by different strategies/policies (expert, ER, medium(random + expert / high stochastic expert), expert
+  - [ ] Follow the line of [Kmec et al., 2020](https://arxiv.org/abs/2011.14379) to assess different dataset generation strategies on different environments by different strategies/policies (expert, ER, medium(random + expert / high stochastic expert), expert
   - [ ] Create metrics to assess collected offline datasets (e.g. performance of BC and entropy, reward / episode structure, diversity)
+  - [ ] Categorization scheme
     - [ ] Characterize RLUnplugged / D4RL
-  - [ ] Categorization scheme?
   - [ ] Benchmark various off-policy algorithms on the assessed problems, give recommendations of algorithms depending on problem structure and dataset metrics.

-  - [ ] If possible, assess offline performance vs online performance within a certain budget
+  - [ ] ???
+If possible, assess offline performance vs online performance within a certain budget
     - [ ] Observed SAC fail in the grid world envs trained online, but heavily exceed when trained on ER buffer of DQN.
-  - [ ] Implement improvement to SPIBB (Laroche et al., 2019)(https://arxiv.org/pdf/1712.06924.pdf) which is a nice idea but not generally applicable yet as it uses density to assess whether state/action pair is part of the dataset, I would like to try an overfitted autoencoder to answer the question (i.e. train several epochs, measure worst recreation error and if new state/action is within this bound it is in the dataset).
+  - [ ] ???
+Implement improvement to SPIBB (Laroche et al., 2019)(https://arxiv.org/pdf/1712.06924.pdf) which is a nice idea but not generally applicable yet as it uses density to assess whether state/action pair is part of the dataset, I would like to try an overfitted autoencoder to answer the question (i.e. train several epochs, measure worst recreation error and if new state/action is within this bound it is in the dataset).
+(GO-explore!, #exploration)

 ---

   - [ ] Get insights into the benefit of the Experience Replay Buffer
+    - seed the environment before every episode rollout both for training and testing
   - [ ] Try to train same algorithm as behavioral on ER buffer, not on full dataset but with progression.
   - [ ] Train offline algorithm on random data first, then switch to high reward dataset.
 Curriculum!
   - [ ] What happens if we train DQN with different network seed in exactly the same fashion as behavioral?